yueshareptm/yueshareptm/README.md

-- 👋 Hi, I’m @yueshareptm
+- 👋 Hi, I’m yue, nice to meet you!
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react, typescript, dotnet core
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dotnet and react
-- 📫 How to reach me ...
+- 📫 How to reach me =>

 <!---
 yueshareptm/yueshareptm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.